ivmarkp/Shogun-Wiki/Getting-involved.md

 And that's it - you've made a start :)

 ## Google Summer of Code & What we are looking for
-If you are here to join us in GSoC, please have a look at our [past projects](GSoC-follow-up-blog-posts) to get a good feeling for GSoC with Shogun means.
+If you are here to join us in GSoC, please have a look at our [past projects](GSoC-follow-up-blog-posts) and our [GSoC 2016 project](Google%20Summer%20of%20Code%202016%20Projects) to get a good feeling for GSoC with Shogun means.
 We have successfully participated in a number of GSoC.
 Your help is extremely welcome.
 Therefore if...

  * you are interested in Machine Learning (ML), Statistics, Optimization, framework design, or just C++ coding